 If you are moving animals out of Wisconsin to another state or nation, you must meet the import requirements of the place where the animals are being sent.
 Animal movement rules are determined by the destination state or country.
 Wisconsin has no animal export regulations, although animals being exported will still need to meet requirements for movement within the state.
 Animals leaving and then returning to Wisconsin will need to meet the Wisconsin import requirements for its species.

-With very few exceptions, all animals brought into Wisconsin need a certificate of veterinary inspection, also known as a CVI or health certificate.
+With very few exceptions, all animals brought into Wisconsin need a certificate of veterinary inspection (CVI) or health certificate.
 This is an official document that says a licensed veterinarian has examined the animals and found them to be healthy for travel.
 In some cases, the veterinarian must also attest that the animals have not been exposed to disease or must provide proof of negative tests or vaccinations for specific diseases.
 This applies to all types of animals, from livestock to wild species and menagerie animals and pets brought into Wisconsin in personal vehicles and animals purchased from sources outside the state.
 Per federal law, the veterinarian must issue the CVI within 10 days of examining the animal, and CVIs are good for 30 days from the date the animal is examined (not the date the CVI is written).

 do not require a CVI are: